 Roasted crickets are said to taste like rye bread or roast chickpeas.
 It fits perfectly in every cooking but you can also use it as a snack.
 Crickets perform better than bread as a taste neutralizer in wine tastings!
 Buy this sample bag to try the product.

 The roast house cricket is an extremely lasting raw material in the cooking.
 It also absorbs the sauces and tastes deliciously to himself.
 For example, half a kilo of roasted crickets is more than enough for a ten-liter tomato-based pasta sauce with crickets as half a kilo of roasted crickets is made of two kilograms of fresh crickets.

 Insects Are Superfood!

 Edible insects are rich in nutrients.
-The house insects contain plenty of protein, iron, creatine, calcium, magnesium, zinc in addition to which there is the fish’s type of omega fatty acid division between the omega-3 and omega-6.
+The house insects contain plenty of protein, iron, creatine, calcium, magnesium, zinc, and B12 in addition to which there is the fish’s type of omega fatty acid division between the omega-3 and omega-6.

 Did you know that in grasshoppers, there are five times more antioxidants than in oranges?